The Environment and Climate Change Law Review: Russia

 - federal bodies of executive power authorised to exercise state environmental oversight and their territorial bodies;

 - executive bodies of Russian subjects authorised to implement regional state environmental oversight;

 - other bodies in cases provided for by law; and

 - public and other non-profit associations (i.e., associations or unions) that have the status of a legal entity and carry out activities in the field of environmental protection.

-The litigation in Russia is adversarial, that is, the parties are free to provide their evidence.
+Litigation in Russia is adversarial; that is, the parties are free to provide their evidence.
 In the civil process, each party must prove the circumstances to which it refers as grounds for its claims and objections.
-In administrative and criminal proceedings, the presumption of innocence prevails, that is, the person against whom proceedings are being conducted in the case of an offence are presumed innocent until proven guilty according to the established procedure, established by an effective court decision (or body or official in administrative process).
+In administrative and criminal proceedings, the presumption of innocence prevails; that is, the person against whom proceedings are being conducted in the case of an offence is presumed innocent until proven guilty according to the established procedure, established by an effective court decision (or body or official in the administrative process).
 The person that is brought to responsibility is not obliged to prove his or her innocence, and all irremovable doubts about the person's guilt are interpreted in his or her favour.

 Decisions of courts can be appealed in the higher courts, and decisions on the case of an administrative offence may be appealed both administratively (to a higher authority or higher official) or in the courts.

 The issues of disclosure of environmental information in Russia are not sufficiently developed at the current level of legislation.
 For example, there is currently no detailed regulation of the disclosure of environmental information by the state.
 Currently, the MNR is working to improve legislation to enable Russia to join the UNECE Aarhus Convention.